marcelmatula/colored-console/README.md

 #### How to use it

-Just copy one file com/github/mm/coloredconsole/ColoredConsole.kt file into your project and use it.
+Just copy only one file com/github/mm/coloredconsole/ColoredConsole.kt into your project and use it.

 #### Simple Examples